catherinepope/papermod/content/workshops/resources/what-to-share-on-academic-linkedin.md

 - Recommend a book/article/website: "Just read \[colleague's] paper on X - it brilliantly addresses..."

 This improves the signal to noise ratio.
 And you earn a reputation as someone who is up-to-date with what's happening in their field.

+Think about [who's in your network](../how-to-build-your-academic-network-on-linkedin/) and what they'd like to see.

 ## Crafting a LinkedIn post